nttde/map-mazemap-demo/README.md

 * Import MAP-MazeMap-demo-flow.json
 * Click deploy
 * Browse http://{{your-node-RED-path}}/demo
-* Near-Real-Time location data corresponding to three different individuals of the Geolife Dataset will be simulated on the demo
+* Near-Real-Time location data corresponding to the aboved mentioned dataset will be simulated on the demo

 ## Getting help